Legal Support for SEIS and EIS Investment Schemes

 Be Cautious Ahead of Transactions: Take advice on SEIS/ EIS consequences before entering into any significant transaction.
 Some types of transactions can have adverse consequences on SEIS/EIS relief.
 Transactions to be particularly aware of include:

-Monitor Spending of SEIS/EIS Funds: There are requirements for each regime in relation to how long the company will have to use the funds raised.
+Monitor Spending of SEIS/EIS Funds: There are specific requirements under the SEIS and EIS schemes regarding how long the company has to use the funds raised to maintain eligibility for SEIS and EIS tax relief.
 In addition, the funds can only be used for the purposes of the company’s trade.
 For many early stage start-ups it’s relatively easy to keep track of when and how funds are spent.
 However, once the company begins to make its own money, the waters can be muddied unless you take a proactive approach to monitoring.

 SEIS & EIS Tax Relief Schemes Don’ts…

-Submit an EIS Compliance Statement Before Using SEIS Entitlement: Once an EIS compliance statement has been submitted to HMRC, it cannot be withdrawn, even if it was submitted in error- so any SEIS relief would then be denied.
+Submit an EIS compliance statement before using SEIS entitlement, as this could compromise the EIS and SEIS tax relief eligibility: Once an EIS compliance statement has been submitted to HMRC, it cannot be withdrawn, even if it was submitted in error- so any SEIS relief would then be denied.

-Assume Founders Aren’t Eligible: Whilst it is true that the aim of the SEIS and EIS regimes is to encourage investment from third parties, this is not to say that founders can never be SEIS or EIS eligible.
+Assume Founders Aren’t Eligible: While it is true that the aim of the SEIS and EIS schemes is to encourage investment from third parties, this doesn’t mean that founders are automatically excluded from SEIS and EIS relief eligibility.
 There are detailed rules which differ in respect of both regimes and set out the circumstances to apply to founders when deciding whether they are eligible.
 It’s important to take advice on this before incorporating the company and allotting founding shares.

 Assume all Advance Subscription Agreements (ASAs) Are SEIS/EIS Eligible: The default position under the SEIS and EIS regimes is that investors will only be eligible for relief if they invest their funds in equity- not loans (even if they are convertible).The exception to this is that, in some cases, funds provided under ASAs may be eligible.
 HMRC guidance has been issued on when it is likely that an ASA will satisfy SEIS/EIS requirements, and this includes: